Mercedes EQA Crossover Has Arrived

 Enter the EQA Crossover

-Following on the heels of the EQC all-electric crossover that is available in Europe, the EQA is rolling out in American showrooms in the next couple of years.
+Following on the heels of the EQC all-electric crossover that is available in Europe, the EQA will likely be available in American showrooms in the next couple of years.
 It is the all-electric equivalent of Mercedes’ gasoline-powered subcompact GLA crossover.
 The EQA is smaller than Tesla’s Model Y but more luxurious.
 In fact, it is closer in stance to the Jaguar I-Pace but will lack the speed and prowess of the Jag.

 Staged for launch, the EQA250 is a front-wheel drive, one electric motor SUV offering 188 horsepower with a 66.5-kWh battery pack.
 That motor generates 276 pound feet of torque which will take you from zero to 60 mph in about eight seconds.
 Mercedes tells us that the four door mini SUV has a EPA estimated range of 298 miles between charges, certainly stout enough for American driving tastes.
 Trim extension plans include a dual motor all-wheel drive variant boasting 268 horsepower and improved range.
 Top speed is an electronically limited 99 miles per hour.

 Inside the EQA, expect a cabin that is very similar to the current GLA model.
 You’ll find five plush seats and decent cargo room in the back, enough to fit five or six carry-on suitcases.
 However, with the back seats folded and stowed away, you can fit as many as 16 carry-ons behind the driver.
 As for infotainment, Mercedes will utilize its latest MBUX system including an advanced touchscreen, voice command, and controls on the steering wheel for setting audio, navigation and more.